qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/exporting.md

 Qrvey supports exporting charts, tables, dashboards, and reports to print-friendly formats such as PDF, as well as data dumps to CSV for further analysis in other tools such as Excel.

 Users can export the entire dashboard with all the panels or simply choose a single panel and download only that one.
 Depending on the chosen format and the context, exports can be of the data (CSV, CSV Summary, and PDF options) or the design / visual layout (JPG, PDF).
+Download Manager provides a central location to access and manage exported files.
+For more information, see [Download Manager](../../../03-Managing%20Your%20User%20Profile/download-manager.md).

 Data can be exported from the end-user view, either from a published or embedded page, or any of the following Qrvey Composer UIs:
 * Dataset Analyze view